ClickJankin/ansible-role-moodle/README.md

   - name: noemailever
     value: "true"

+# Where do you want to get the Moodle core code from?
+Available options are:
+#
+# git:      Get Moodle from github
+# manifest: Defer to a Tasc Manifest
+# local:    Don't get the code.
+Specify where the code is by setting
+#           moodle_location
+moodle_install_method:  git

-# Version of moodle to get, defaults to HEAD
+# Version of moodle to get if using git, defaults to HEAD
 moodle_tag:             v2.8.5

 # Moodle plugins from moodle.org or github
 moodle_plugins: